-I had shot an entire show using a 28mm m4/3 lens.
-First of all, one thing to note about being in the front row – with these manual legacy lenses there is a lot of focusing especially as the performers are scurrying back and forth!
-At some point near the beginning I kind of gave up and just set it to one position hoping to capture 80% of the show.
-Thankfully, I was not the sole provider of video services, and the main videographer got what he needed.
+I shot an entire performance using a 28mm m4/3 lens.
+Well, one thing to note about being in the front row is that these manual legacy lenses require a lot of focusing, especially as the performers are scurrying back and forth!
+At some point near the beginning, I kind of gave up and just set it to one position hoping to capture 80% of the show.
+Thankfully, I was not the sole provider of video services, and the main videographer captured what he needed.
 Of course, when I got home to transfer the file to the MacBookPro, I nearly had a heart attack.
 My stills were there, but my video kept turning out blank.
 Huh?!!
-How could nearly every still be in place and just some video and the rest of the MTS files showing up as “Not able to display file.”
-Or something to that affect.
+How could nearly every still be in place and just some video and the rest of the MTS files showing up as “Not able to display file,” or something to that affect.
 Luckily, my documentation of the event was not so critical!
-But still, how do I recover my files?
+Still, how do I recover my files?
 Which programs do I use?
 Especially, if I am on a budget!

 Don’t panic (like I did)!

-I tried at least 3-5 File recovery programs that are out there on the market.
-Most programs that used were on the Mac, and a couple were solely for a PC.
-Luckily, many of these have a trial feature that will identify any files that the program could discover.
+I tried at least 3-5 File recovery programs that are available on the market.
+Most programs that I used were on the Mac, and a couple were solely for a PC.
+Luckily, many of these have a trial feature that will identify any files that their program could discover.
 Later, they try and hit you up with a purchase of the program.

 Stellar Phoenix Photo Recovery- $39

-Stellar Phoenix seems to have the market on the Photo recovery programs for the Mac.
+At the moment, Stellar Phoenix seems to have the market on photo recovery programs for the Mac.
 Check http://www.stellarinfo.com/digital-media-recovery.htm

 Photorescue (Datarescue): $29 to $99

 I checked a forum and someone said they had good results recovering MTS files with Photorescue on the mac.
-So I downloaded that program.
+So, I downloaded that program.
 They have a Facebook page which is helpful.
-They publicly point out current issues that they’ve noticed and are diligently working on – Like issues with 32gb SDHC cards.
+They publicly point out current issues that they’ve noticed and are diligently working on, such as issues with 32gb SDHC cards.
 I appreciate having access to help like that, and if I bought this product I, for one, would be contacting them on Facebook.
 Alas, having the program search my card 3 times, it seemed to hang and stall at about 70-80% of the search.
 Maybe 4 hours or so is not a long enough wait?
 That seems to me a bit long for me.
 However, it did find and recover some footage from a year back, so I thought there was some hope.
-Unfortunately I did not see the show that I shot, except for the stills – which all programs seem to do well.
+Unfortunately, I did not see any of the show that I just shot, except for the stills – which all programs seem to do well.